expectopatronm/platooning-demonstrator/README.md

 These instructions will get you up and running on your local machine for development and testing purposes.

-* For the current cars, make sure the '**BTIA_hra3si**' WiFi is up and running, and you are connected to it on you local machine.
+* For the current cars, make sure a common WiFi is up and running, and you are connected to it on you local machine.
 Switch to whichever common WiFi you and the Jetson Nanos stay on apart from this.

 * Make sure all the physical connections shown below are in place for both cars and especially that the Arduino Uno is connected to the Jetson Nano via the USB UART.